 Pickups make sound, and just like everything else, not all are created equally.
 Essentially, there are two types of pickups; passive and active.

-Both type of pickup come in two different form, either a hum bucker, or a single coil.
+Both types of pickup come in two different forms: a hum bucker or a single coil.
 Hum bucking pickups simply have two coils, for a fuller sound, whereas single coiled pickups have a single coil and have a more fragile sound.

 So with only two types of pickups on two forms each, finding pickups should be easy, right?
 While those are the basic statistics, there are actually hundreds of different pickups.
-Each fall into those four categories, but each have their own unique sound.
+Each falls into those four categories, but each has their own unique sound.

-While there is not right or wrong choice in pickups, it is all about goals.
+While there is no right or wrong choice in pickups, it is all about goals.
 The most popular active pickups are the EMG lines and the Seymour Duncan Blackouts.
-While mostly geared towards metal guitarists, don’t let active pickups scare you off because of this fact; many guitars themselves are geared towards metal and yet would be prefect for a variety of different styles.
+While mostly geared towards metal guitarists, don’t let active pickups scare you off because of this fact; many guitars themselves are geared towards metal and yet would be perfect for a variety of different styles.

 The biggest thing you have to pay attention to is your jack; don’t leave your guitar plugged in when you aren’t using it if you want active pickups.
 This will help drain the better, as a chord being plugged into the jack is what ‘turns on’ the pickup.

 With passive pickups, variety is astounding.
 There are dozens of brands, the most popular of which are DiMarzio, Seymour Duncan, Bare Knuckle, and Ludgren.
 The latter two are what are known as boutique pickups, meaning they are hand wound.
 This also means each pickup is nearly double the price.
 There are also different levels of passive pickups; high output, mid output, and low output.
 These stages are also known as hot, warm, and cold.